Preface

 Nonetheless, we also have in mind two other types of less committed readers:

-• If you are interested in learning to analyze finite-population evolutionary models, and in their relation with other models in Evolutionary Game Theory, but you do not wish to program, then you should skip all the sections preceded by the label CODE .
+• If you are interested in learning how to analyze finite-population evolutionary models, and in their relation to other models in Evolutionary Game Theory, but you do not wish to program, then you should skip all the sections preceded by the NetLogo icon .
+These are the sections with a strong programming component.

 • If you want to become proficient in coding agent-based models, but you are not interested in learning how to analyze these models, please do reconsider your preference.
-If your preference persists after careful reflection, you may want to skip the section titled “Analysis of these models”, which you will find at the end of most chapters.
+If your preference persists after careful reflection, you may want to skip the chapters titled “Analysis of these models” (which you will find at the end of Parts II, III and IV) and also chapter V-3.
+These are the chapters with a strong mathematical component.

 Our hope is that, regardless of the discipline you are coming from, your background and your preferences, this book will help you learn new and exciting ways of understanding evolutionary systems.